rapid7/metasploit-framework/documentation/modules/auxiliary/analyze/apply_pot.md

    records cracked password hashes.
 Kali linux's default location is `/root/.john/john.pot`.
    Default is `~/.msf4/john.pot`.

+   **DeleteTempFiles**

+   This option will prevent deletion of the wordlist and file containing hashes.
+This may be useful for running the hashes through john if it wasn't cracked, or for debugging.
+Default is `false`.

 ## Scenarios

 In this scenario, we fill a bunch of different hash types into the creds db.
 You'll need a